rototor/jeuclid/README.md

 [![Build Status](https://api.travis-ci.org/rototor/jeuclid.svg?branch=master)](https://travis-ci.org/rototor/jeuclid)

-This is a fork of http://jeuclid.sourceforge.net/ to get it working on JDK 9 and with Batik 1.9.
+This is a fork of http://jeuclid.sourceforge.net/ to get it working on JDK 11 and with Batik 1.9.
 Only the core and the FOP plugin are supported.

-FOP and SWT support is removed at the moment.
+SWT support is removed at the moment.
 If you need them or need any other feature not provided with this distribution, feel free to send me a pull request.

 The main purpose of this fork is to get it working with